-Occupational Diseases in General Under Louisiana Workers Compensation
+Occupational Diseases in General in Louisiana Workers Compensation

-Occupational diseases are diseases which are characteristic and peculiar to the employer's business.
+Occupational diseases are diseases that are characteristic and peculiar to the employer's business.

 Occupational diseases are illnesses, not injuries caused by accidents.